 This category has touched us all at one point or another.
 The thing to keep in the forefront of our mind is if they are born again believers in Jesus Christ we will see our Loved ones again one day very soon.

-Personal Blog Recommendations in Loss Resource
+Personal Blog Recommendations for Coping with a Loss

 One of the most difficult times in my life was when we lost our first grandchild Tyler to SIDS at Four and a month old.
 I would love for you to read his story The heartbreaking time I was mad at God.